-BURIEN COMMUNITY CENTER EXHIBIT
+BURIEN COMMUNITY CENTER EXHIBIT: PAUL ILLIAN

-The exhibit runs to January 26 and is open to the public during Center hours, 8:30 AM-8:00 PM, Monday–Thursday and 8:30-5:00 Friday.
+Meet Paul at the opening reception, Tuesday, June 5, from 6:00-7:30 PM at the Community Center.
+The exhibit runs to June 29 and is open to the public during Center hours, 8:30 AM-8:00 PM, Monday–Thursday, and 8:30-5:00 Friday.